partidodigitalpt/documentation/README.md

 # Docs

+## Remote e-voting overview
-Remote e-voting overview, a paper submission to the ICEGOV 14th
+A paper submission to the ICEGOV 14th

-Statutes for political parties supported by dapps
+## Statutes for political parties supported by dapps